 According to our tradition, each letter of the Torah is infused with holiness, so every letter is worthy of selection.
 However, some passages may be personally meaningful; names, places, or events in the Torah may be significant to you and your loved ones.
 If you would like assistance with your selection, call the American Friends of Neve Hanna office at 347-836-8118 or email us at firstname.lastname@example.org and they will be directed to Rabbi Joseph A. Brodie, Rabbi Ellen Wolitz-Fields, Rabbi Michael Greenbaum or Rabbi Jill Kreitman.
 They will be delighted to help you.

 Please make check payable to: American Friends of Neve Hanna.

-Credit Card payment: Click on “Donate Now” button above to make your credit card payment through Network for Good and be sure to fill out and mail the form with your selections to us.
+Credit Card payment: Click on “Donate Now” button above to make your credit card payment and be sure to fill out and mail the form with your selections to us.